Minna Irving: Personal life

 Irving was portrayed as litigious and attention-seeking in media accounts.
 "Don't mention the name of Minna Irving to me again," cautioned the editor of the Tarrytown Argus in 1894.
 "If there is anything for which Minna's soul always yearns, it is a sensation," reported a newspaper story in 1888 and 1889.
 "She generally manages to scare up a sensation of some kind about twice a year."
 In 1917, she wrote a first-person poem, in which the speaker wants to kiss Gladys, a woman who was wearing gardening overalls and a Panama hat, but instead kisses Gladys's brother, in a case of mistaken identity.

 Irving was engaged to Palmer B. Wells in 1885, but later sued him for harassing and defaming her, and he served a jail sentence when the conflict escalated.
-She was briefly married Irving Hasbrouck De Lamater in 1890, before they separated and eventually divorced.
+She was briefly married to Irving Hasbrouck De Lamater in 1890, before they separated and eventually divorced.
 She married her second husband, Harry H. Michener, in 1911.
 She died in 1940, at the age of 76, at a sanitarium in Wyckoff, New Jersey.